Ubiquitous light real-space pairing from long-range hopping and interactions: Model and methodology

-A two-particle version of Eq. \ref{eqn:hamiltonian} (the $UVV't'$ model) can be found in two cases.
-The first case is the dilute limit of the Hamiltonian.
-The second, less trivial case occurs close to half filling when $U\rightarrow\infty$: In that case, the two holes interact according to Eq. \ref{eqn:hamiltonian}, but with electron creation and annihilation operators replaced with those for holes.~\cite{Dagotto1994,Leung1995} Near half-filling as $U$ is lowered, movement of holes is still restricted by strong correlations.
-As a result, we expect that the bands would be flattened and hopping amplitudes of holes (and thus kinetic energy) would be smaller than the $t$ and $t'$ of the original electron Hamiltonian the hole model is derived from.
-This increases the relative importance of $V/t$ (which could be Coulomb or electron-phonon in origin).
+A two-particle version of Eq.~\ref{eqn:hgeneric} can be found in two cases.
+The first case is the dilute limit of the Hamilto\-nian.
+Both electron (mostly negative $t_{\bf b}$'s) and hole (mostly positive $t_{\bf b}$'s) variants have physical meaning.
+The second, less trivial case occurs close to half filling for the special case $U \gg t_{\bf b}$.
+Then two holes interact according to Eq. \ref{eqn:hgeneric}, but with renormalized kinetic energy because movement of holes is restricted by strong correlations \cite{Dagotto1994,Leung1995}.\footnote{A dilute Hamiltonian is easily determined, since at very large $U$ and half-filling the wavefunction is a Fock state with 1 particle per site (with constant energy determined by the intersite interactions).
+When holes are introduced to this Fock state, the difference in the Hamiltonian from the constant background is equivalent to the dilute Hamiltonian.
+For smaller $U$, such an approximation becomes less good as double occupancy is permitted and increased kinetic energy contributions complicate the half-filled wavefunction.} As a result, we expect that the bands would be flattened and hopping amplitudes of holes (and thus kinetic energy) would be smaller than the $t_{\bf b}$ of the original electron Hamiltonian the hole model is derived from.
+This increases the relative importance of $V/t$ which could be Coulomb or electron-phonon in origin.
+A NN interaction can originate from an number of sources.
+Attractive long-range electron-phonon interactions can lead to instantaneous interactions at large phonon frequency, including an intersite $V$ \cite{hardy2009} (strong phonon mediated intersite attractions have been measured in 1D cuprates \cite{chen2021a,wang_chen_et_al_2021}).
+In some materials, attractive $V$ were predicted from first-principle quantum chemistry calculations~\cite{Zhang1991,Catlow1998}.
+Coulomb repulsion can generate a repulsive $V$.
+The Hubbard $U$ can cause an effective intersite Heisenberg interaction $J$, which while spin dependent could act like $V$ in a dilute system \cite{jozef2017}.
+There are rich phases in extended Hubbard models, including Mott insulators \cite{hubbard1963electron}, stripe order \cite{kato2000}, $d$-wave superconductivity \cite{PhysRevB.97.184507,hardy2009}, and XY antiferromagnetism \cite{Laad_1991}.
+Extended Hubbard models with NN interaction have been applied to superconductors including cuprates \cite{Micnas_1988,PhysRevB.97.184507}.

-In our treatment, $U$ is repulsive (with $U\rightarrow\infty)$ whilst $V$ and $V'$ are attractive but their strengths will be varied.
-Charge density wave order has been studied in a similar model in high dimensions\cite{gurin1997}.
-The atomic limit of the model was studied showing phase separations\cite{kapcia2011} and various charge ordering phases and stripes can also be found\cite{kapcia2017}.
-We note that the spin-triplet pairs of this model on square lattices have been studied and found to be strictly localized\cite{jackson2010a}.
-We are unaware of other studies of pairs in this model.